Canadian Taxpayers Federation: Ties to Canada's political right

+Many of the federation's provincial directors had roots in conservative parties.
 Politicians with roots in the federation include former Alberta Premier Jason Kenney, who was the federation's CEO in the early 1990s.
 Former Alberta Director and National Research Director Derek Fildebrandt was previously a separatist MLA for Strathmore-Brooks.
 Former Alberta director John Carpay was a Reform Party candidate in the riding of Burnaby-Kingsway in the 1993 federal election, and is now president of the Justice Centre for Constitutional Freedoms.
 Walter Robinson, CTF federal director from 1998 to 2004, left the position to run as a Conservative in the 2004 federal election in Ottawa-Orléans.

 John Williamson, a former Federal Director, is the Conservative MP for New Brunswick Southwest.
 Adrienne Batra, the CTF's former Manitoba Director, later became the editor-in-chief of conservative tabloid the Toronto Sun and previously worked as press secretary to then Toronto Mayor Rob Ford.
 Mark Milke, the CTF's former Alberta and BC Director has worked with various free-market thinktanks.
 David Maclean, the CTF's former Saskatchewan Director is now Vice President with the Canadian Manufacturers and Exporters.
 Former Research Director Adam Taylor is currently the principal and co-founder of Export Action Global.
 Former Alberta Director Mitch Gray is an entrepreneur who owns many businesses in Alberta and abroad.
 Former Saskatchewan Director Richard Truscott is currently Vice President, British Columbia and Alberta, for the Canadian Federation of Independent Businesses.
 Former Manitoba Director Victor Vrisnik is currently government affairs manager for 7-11 Canada.
 Former Ontario Director Tasha Kheiriddin is a journalist and hosted her own show on Global News Radio 640 in Toronto.
-Former Ontario Director Candice Malcolm is a columnist for the Sun newspaper chain and founder of True North Initiative.
-Former BC Director Jordan Bateman is now the Director of Marketing and Communications for the Independent Contractors and Businesses Association.

-In 2006, many of the federation's provincial directors had roots in conservative parties.
-Ontario director Tasha Kheiriddin, who co-authored Rescuing Canada's Right: Blueprint for a Conservative Revolution with future CTF chair Adam Daifallah in 2005, was president of the Progressive Conservative (PC) Youth Federation from 1994 to 1998.
+Kheiriddin, who co-authored Rescuing Canada's Right: Blueprint for a Conservative Revolution with future CTF chair Adam Daifallah in 2005, was president of the Progressive Conservative (PC) Youth Federation from 1994 to 1998.
 She later served as a ministerial aide in the government of Ontario PC premier Mike Harris.

 Adrienne Batra of the Manitoba office worked as a staff person for the Saskatchewan Party in Saskatchewan.
+Former Ontario Director Candice Malcolm was a columnist for the Sun newspaper chain and founder of True North Initiative.
+Former BC Director Jordan Bateman is now the Director of Marketing and Communications for the Independent Contractors and Businesses Association.
 Sara MacIntyre, the federation's BC director, worked as a researcher in the Conservative Party of Canada's leader's office in Ottawa.
 After leaving CTF, she became Prime Minister Stephen Harper's press secretary.
 In the 2019 Canadian federal election, Lee Harding, the CTF Saskatchewan director ran as a candidate in the Cypress Hills—Grasslands riding for the far-right People Party of Canada.
+On April 18, 2024, Politico reported that federal director Franco Terrazzano attended an house party in Mississauga, Ontario as a donor to Federal Conservative leader, Pierre Poilievre.

 Criticism

-Critics have accused The Federation of being an astroturf organization.
+The Federation has been criticized of being an astroturf organization.